 Once you’ve walked to the top of the Dieng plateau you will feel like you are on top of the world.
 It will be difficult to know just where to look as the view from the plateau takes in steaming and colorful lakes, ancient temples and lush green landscape.

+There are many things you can do in the Dieng Plateau.
 For a truly amazing spectacle, arrive at the plateau at sunrise and you will be spoiled with not one, but two amazing views of the sunrise, a ‘golden’ and a ‘silver’ sunrise.
 This double sunrise is a unique natural phenomenon.
 Visitors take in the first ‘golden’ sunrise from a watch tower while the second ‘silver’ sunrise can be seen from the temples.

 Even the drive to the plateau offers impressive sights.
 On the way up, visitors will pass through tobacco plantations and beautiful mountain scenery.

 The Dieng people are used to visitors and warmly welcome travellers to the region.

 Pekalongan,Baluran National Park,Bandung,Malang,Bogor,Pangandaran,Ijen Crater,Yogyakarta,Mount Halimun Salak National Park,Semarang: The Venice of Java,Serang,Karimun Jawa,Majalengka,Ujung Kulon National Park,Solo,Demak,Bromo Tengger Semeru National Park,Surabaya,Kota Gede,Banyuwangi,Magelang Regency,Purwakarta,Nglanggeran Tourism Village,Jakarta,Meru Betiri National Park,Cirebon,Nusa Kambangan Island,Seribu Archipelago

 An exploration of the Wondrous Labuan Bajo